chamaeleonidae/chmln/README.md

 ## Usage

-First, follow the installation process above, the script loads asynchronously and won’t affect your page loading times.
+First, follow the installation process above.
+The script loads asynchronously and won’t affect your page loading times.

 Next, identify your users by sending a unique ID (this normally matches the UIDs from your database).
 Without this, Chameleon can’t display Experiences to users.
 You should also [send additional user data](https://help.trychameleon.com/en/articles/1226443-how-do-i-send-my-users-data-to-chameleon) (such as “email address”, “role”) or company data (such as “plan type”, “subdomain”) so you can target Experiences to the right users, at the right time.